haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 [Property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing)
 is a test automation approach that checks invariants instead of concrete examples.
-When a test subject, a component or a function for example, has a huge input space (strings, real numbers, combinations of parameters, ...), then making sure our code returns a valid result for a variety of inputs requires a lot of example-based tests.
+When a test subject (a component or a function for example) has a huge input space (it takes strings, real numbers, combinations of parameters, ...), making sure the code returns a valid result no matter which composition of inputs it gets requires a lot of example-based tests.
 Testing every combination of parameters, or every conceivable string, will take forever.
-The drawback of writing and maintaining these tests outweigh the benefit of having tests in the first place.
+The drawback of writing and maintaining these tests outweighs the benefit of having them in the first place.

 Writing property-based tests increases our confidence in the code without that many inconveniences.
 Testing an array sorting function is a classic use case of this kind of testing.